 On November 9, 2020, the Company provided an update on its marketing and awareness campaigns.
-Due to the COVID-19 pandemic, previously planned and budgeted trade shows, conferences, marketing and awareness-raising campaigns have unavoidably been delayed or cancelled until travel and person-to-person contact becomes safer.
+Due to the COVID-19 pandemic, previously planned and budgeted trade shows, conferences, marketing and awarenessraising campaigns have unavoidably been delayed or cancelled until travel and person-to-person contact becomes safer.
 As a result, the Company engaged Native Ads, Inc. and Venture North Capital Inc., and planned to engage Hybrid Financial Ltd., to provide the services mentioned above.
 Native Ads, Inc. is to provide digital media services, vendor management, marketing and data analytics services to the Company, and the Company budgeted USD\$300,000 for such services over an expected twelve-month period.
-Venture North Capital Inc., a full-service capital markets consulting firm headquartered in Toronto, is to provide marketing, investor relations and business consulting services to the Company on a month-to-month basis unless earlier terminated by either party.
-In consideration for such services, the Company pays a monthly retainer fee of CAD\$7,000 plus applicable taxes per month, and previously granted an aggregate of 625,000 stock options to purchase common shares of the Company (of which 425,000 stock options are exercisable at a price of \$0.50 per share expiring on July 20, 2022 and 200,000 stock options are exercisable at a price of \$1.00 per share expiring on August 30, 2024).
+Venture North Capital Inc., a full-service capital markets consulting firm headquartered in Toronto, is to provide marketing, investor relations and business consulting services, the Company pays a monthly retainer fee of CAD\$7,000 plus applicable taxes per month, and previously granted an aggregate of 625,000 stock options to purchase common shares of the Company (of which 425,000 stock options are exercisable at a price of \$0.50 per share expiring on July 20, 2022 and 200,000 stock options are exercisable at a price of \$1.00 per share expiring on August 30, 2024).